Setup and Print

 show = Dict("Voltage Magnitude" => false, "Reactive Power Balance Solution" => false)

-printBusConstraint(system, analysis; fmt, show, repeat = 10)
+printBusConstraint(analysis; fmt, show, repeat = 10)

-# Print data for specific buses
+Print data for specific buses:

 delimiter = " "